rdcoletta/genomic_prediction_svs/README.md

 # create list of markers to be used as predictors in each LD category
 for rep in {1..10}; do
+  echo $rep
   for pop in {1..3}; do
-    for qtn in 10 100; do
+    for qtn in 100; do
-      for var in SNP SV; do
+      for var in SNP SV both; do
         for ld in low moderate high; do
           # get name of folder with LD files
           LDFOLDER=analysis/ld_downsample/sim_traits/rep${rep}/${qtn}-QTNs_from_${var}/0.3-heritability/pop${pop}